ingyamilmolinar/doctorgpt/README.md

 4. Match multiple log formats within the same file
 5. Match multiple parsers for the same log entry (with different variable only)
 6. Match multiple filters for the same log entry (with different variable only)
+7. Support custom variable names
-7. Powerful regex format (Perl/Go flavor)
+8. Powerful regex format (Perl/Go flavor)
-8. Maximize the amount of log context in the diagnosis
+9. Maximize the amount of log context in the diagnosis

 ## Work in progress
 1. Dividing log contexts per custom regex match in variable values